SUNSET OF FURMANKIND

 Jon glanced back at Norman, and when their eyes met, he gave him a nod of approval.
 The two of them had never really met during their time at the Institute other than in passing, but Jon remembered him as a quiet, gentle mountain of a man - that nobody messed with - before his transformation.
 Norman had been a last-minute arrival, replacing a volunteer who had not shown up at the appointed time, and it had moved him up in the furmankind program by a year.

 Once inside, the Adirondack group found themselves in a waiting room that was empty for all save themselves and the one man who had led them from the Osprey to the building.
 He was a short man in his mid-thirties with a thick head of dark brown hair and a matching mustache.
-He looked comfortable in a dark suit with a blue and silver silk tie, but his attitude was business casual.
+He looked comfortable in a dark suit with a blue and silver set of silk ties, but his attitude was business casual.
 Waiting patiently until everyone was inside and the door was closed behind them, he studied the various beginnings of furmankind forms, clearly fascinated with what he saw.

-He had already been briefed on the type of visitors he would be met with, but it was another thing to see them in person.
+He had already been briefed on the type of visitors he would be met with, but it was another thing to see their misshapen forms in person.
 The incident outside had the potential of disastrous repercussions, but the anthro bear had been wise to refrain from actually touching the man he had confronted.
 Worldwide public relations between the furmankind project and the rest of the human race was already a tenuous matter without such a conflicting episode to shatter the understanding of their importance.

 “May I have your attention please?” the man said in a loud voice over the light conversations that had begun.
 Once the room quieted, he clasped his hands together in front of him.